jashapiro/jashapiro.github.io/tutorials/install_orient.md

 ### Base `R`

 To use `R`, we first have to install it.
 Luckily, this is fairly straightforward. `R` is an open source project, and the latest version (along with the latest versions of many of the packages that we will get to later in the course) is available for download at "The Comprehensive R Archive Network" (CRAN): <http://cran.r-project.org>.
 Simply go to the CRAN website, and choose the link for the system that you are using.
 For Windows you will want to select the `base` package.
+As of this writing, the current version was `2.15.2`.

 ### RStudio

 Once you have downloaded and installed `R` you could be done and start right away using `R` and the basic interface that it comes with, but I find that interface to be a bit limited.
 A somewhat nicer interface comes from a separate open source project: `RStudio`.
 This project is still in active development, so while it is mostly stable, you should be aware that it can occasionally have problems and crash, and there will very likely be software updates through the semester that you will want to install to fix bugs or add features.
 The most current stable version of `RStudio` can be downloaded at <http://rstudio.org/download/desktop>.
-As of this writing, the current version was `0.96.122`.
+As of this writing, the current version was `0.97.310`.

 With those two things installed, you should be ready to start using `R` on your computer.